Khaaz/portfolio/AxonClient.md

 <a name="AxonClient+onReady"></a>

 ### axonClient.onReady()
-Call Init Method on Ready event
+Call Init Method on Ready event.
+Bind All Handlers to the event emission.

 **Kind**: instance method of [<code>AxonClient</code>](#AxonClient)
 <a name="AxonClient+initListener"></a>